sahunt/Simply-Love-for-Arrows/README.md

 This is a modified version of Dan Guzek's Simply Love port for SM5.
 View the original project here: https://github.com/dguzek/Simply-Love-SM5

+This version is tested up to StepMania 5.0.9 but may work with later versions.
+Dan's latest version has graphical options for both arrows and hearts among lots of other cool things.

 Changelist:
 -----